-The Recipient shall have its offices open for business, with the entrance door open to the public, and at least one employee on site, from (Monday) through (Friday), and from (times) (8:30am) to (5:00pm).
+The Recipient has moved to a hybrid remote work schedule and employees are in the office 3 days a week.
+It is expected for at least one employee to physically be on site from (Monday) through (Friday) and from (times) () to ().